Thoughts Worth Sharing

 Where And How To Donate

-Our Food and Services Boutique (Pantry) is open Monday-Friday, 9:30 to 12:00 and 1:00 to 3:30.
+Our Emergency Food Center is open Monday, Tuesday, Wednesday, Friday, 9:30 am to 2:45 pm.
 Please call if you plan to make a delivery to the pantry.

-And, of course, monetary donations to support our emergency food centers would be greatly appreciated.
-These should be sent to the LICC at
+And, of course, monetary donations to support our emergency food center would be greatly appreciated.

 Freeport, NY 11520